Skip to content

 • Generic ASN.1 abstractions to operate on and create arbitrary ASN.1 Data

-• JWS-related data structures (JSON Web Keys, JWT, etc…)
+• JOSE-related data structures (JSON Web Keys, JWT, etc…)

 • COSE-related data structures (COSE Keys, CWT, etc…)

-• Serializability of all ASN.1 classes for debugging AND ONLY FOR DEBUGGING!!!
+• Serializability of all ASN.1 classes for debugging and only for debugging!!!
 Seriously, do not try to deserialize ASN.1 classes through kotlinx.serialization!
 Use decodeFromDer() and its companions!

 • 100% pure Kotlin BitSet